ManojKumaaar/cloud_chat/README.md

 # Introduction

-> Cloud chat is a messenger app.
+> Cloud chat is a group messenger app.
 We'll be using Firebase Cloud Firestore as well as the Firebase authentication package to equip our app with a cloud based NoSQL database and secure authentication methods.

 Before we start, you can take a look at the app: